gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/flexbox.md

     justify-content: center;
 }
 ```
-Here the elements will place at the center and extra spaces will be around them
+Here items will place at the center and extra spaces will be around them.

 **flex-start**
 ```css